-Room 1: As Quarter 1 above.
-The aghul who resided here died long ago and all his material removed or stolen.
+AREA 1: As Quarter 1 above.
+The aghul who resided here died long ago and all his material has been removed or stolen.

-Room 2: As Quarter 1 above, but this chamber is empty.
+AREA 2: As Quarter 1 above, but this chamber is empty.

-Room 3: A large bed with old furs piled on it has the desiccated remains of an aghul laid upon it.
+AREA 7: A large bed with old furs piled on it has the desiccated remains of an aghul laid upon it.
 It holds a staff in one hand and a scepter, similar to the one on the statue, in another.
 As with the previous dead aghul sumptuous clothing covers the coprse.
 The staff and scepter are each worth about 500gp.
 The aghul wears a magical ring, it can cast a shield spell 3 times a day.